JavierCavalli/newsletter-api-main/README.md

 ## About this project:

-Small newsletter app with mailchimp api
+Un newsletter creado con la api de Mail Chimp.

 ## Built With: